shreydesai/apcs/Object-Oriented Programming.md

 ## Case Study: Pencil

 A pencil is an example of an object in the real world.
 Naming a class can follow this general formula: `public class <class name>`.
+Note: there are no other modifiers that go in the class declaration.

 ```java
 public class Pencil {